-FEE \$

 I/we being the registered owner

 or person authorized to act on behalf of the registered owner with respect to:

-Application No
+Application No.

 For:

-Located on (legal description):

-Do hereby agree to a time extension of:
+days, until

-on the understanding that if a decision has not been made by this time, I may deem the application refused and appeal to the Subdivision and Development Appeal Board in accordance with the provisions of the Municipal Government Act.
+on the understanding that if a decision ha as not been made by this time, I may deem the application

+refused and appeal to the Subdivision and Development Appeal Board in accordance with the provisions

+of the Municipal Government Act.

-Signature of Registered Owner/Person Acting on behalf of:
+DATE: Signature of Registered Owner/Person Acting on behalf of:

 Signature of Witness

+DATE:

-Signature of Development Officer - Town of Magrath
+Gignature of Development Officer - Town of Magratif

 Signature of Witness